Samuel F. Snively

-Samuel Frisby Snively (November 24, 1859 - November 7, 1952) was the mayor of Duluth, Minnesota from 1921-1937.
+Samuel Frisby Snively (November 24, 1859 - November 7, 1952) was an American politician who served as the 25th mayor of Duluth, Minnesota, from 1921-1937.
 His legacy as mayor is largely remembered for the effort he put into the creation of numerous parks and boulevards throughout the city, particularly Seven Bridges Road and Skyline Parkway.
 He remains the longest running mayor in Duluth's history.

 Early life and education

-Snively was born on a farm near Greencastle, Pennsylvania in the Cumberland Valley in 1859.
+Snively was born on a farm near Greencastle, Pennsylvania, in the Cumberland Valley in 1859.
 He attended Dickinson College from 1878 to 1882, graduating with a degree in Bachelor of Arts, and also obtained a degree in Master of Arts in 1885 from the University of Philadelphia.
 During the 1882-83 school year, he taught in an academy in Path Valley, Pennsylvania.
 In the fall of 1883, he entered the law office of Benjamin Harris Brewster in Philadelphia.
 At the time, Brewster was the United States Attorney General in the cabinet of Chester A. Arthur.
 After taking a two-year course of law at University of Philadelphia, Snively passed the Philadelphia Bar exam, as well as the Bar of his home county of Franklin.